 In-process measurement will improve the quality, reliability and on-time delivery of aerospace bearings

-By developing in-process, non-contact measurement systems for aerospace bearings, significant benefits can be achieved in terms of both sample manufacturing for rapid programme development, and in the continuous production of bearings, says Nick Dowding, Sales & Marketing Manager of Schaeffler subsidiary, The Barden Corporation (UK) Ltd.
+By developing in-process, non-contact measurement systems for aerospace bearings, significant benefits can be achieved in terms of both sample manufacturing for rapid programme development, and in the continuous production of bearings, says Nick Dowding, Sales & Marketing Manager at The Barden Corporation (UK) Ltd.

 PLYMOUTH UK, April 23, 2018.
 Driven by the demand to optimise aircraft performance, decrease operating and maintenance costs and reduce gas emissions, the aircraft industry is pushing towards the concept of more electric aircraft (MEA) and, ultimately, an all-electric aircraft.

 The MEA concept provides for the utilisation of electric power for all non-propulsive systems.
 Traditionally, these non-propulsive systems are driven by a combination of different secondary power sources such as hydraulic, pneumatic, mechanical and electrical.
 However, recent technological advances in the field of power electronics, fault-tolerant architecture, electro-hydrostatic actuators, flight control systems, high-density electric motors, power generation and conversion systems, have ushered in the era of MEA.
 This trend is accelerating, as aircraft OEMs collaborate with their suppliers to design new systems and implement new electrical-intensive architectures.